Digital-Working-Group/automatic-speech-recognition/whisper-timestamped/README.md

 ```

 ### Arguments
-The `asr.run_asr()` function takes in an input filepath (`input_fp`) and a set of keyword arguments to define output paths, the desired model, device, output types, and additional transcribe keyword arguments.
+The `asr.run_asr()` function takes in an audio input filepath (`input_fp`) and a set of keyword arguments to define an output path, the desired model, device, output types, and additional keyword arguments for the specific transcribe function.

 The model loader can be found in [load_scripts](src/load_scripts/linto-ai/whisper-timestamped/model_loader.py).
 For more information on `whisper.load_model`, please see the [linto-ai/whisper-timestamped documentation](https://github.com/linto-ai/whisper-timestamped).